evokly/nerves_ntp/README.md

+# THIS PROJECT IS DEPRECATED

+Please use awesome [nerves_time](https://github.com/fhunleth/nerves_time) by Frank Hunleth

 # NervesNtp

 NervesNtp is simple OTP application which synchronizes time using busybox `ntpd` command.
 Primary use is for [Nerves](http://nerves-project.org) embedded devices without RTC.